Students’ Major Projects for Experiential Learning at MIT

 Team Manipal Racing (Combustion)

 Team Manipal Racing (Combustion) established in 2008, is the official off-road racing team of Manipal with a mission to design & fabricate combustion all-terrain vehicles that compete at national and international level SAE-BAJA competitions.
-In the form of Vehicle Dynamics, Structures, Transmission, Brakes, Electronics, & Management, the team has 6 subsystems that work to build the ATVs.
+In the form of Vehicle Dynamics, Structures, Transmission, Brakes, Electronics, DAQ & Management, the team has 7 subsystems that work to build the ATVs.
 The teams mainly participate in SAE BAJA India, Enduro Student India, Mega-ATV and SAE BAJA USA.
-The team has ranked 1st position in phase 1 of mBAJA 2025.
-The team is preparing for participation in BAJA SAE Maryland, Mechanicsville, USA during June 12-15, 2025.
+The team has ranked 1st position in phase 1 of mBAJA 2026.
+The team participated in BAJA SAE Maryland, Mechanicsville, USA during June 12-15, 2025 finishing overall 23rd out of 100+ teams.
+In the Indian event , the team placed 4th Overall , 1st in CAE, 2nd in Engineering Design and 1st in Validation and 3rd in Endurance.
 In m BAJA 2024 event, the team stood 2nd in Acceleration, 7th in Sledge Pull, 3rd in Endurance, 3rd in Sales event, 8th in Validation, 6th in Overall Dynamic, 12th in Build quality, 10th in Overall performance.
 In m BAJA 2023 event, team stood 1st in Validation & 4th in CAE, under static event category, participated by 114 teams.
-The team stood 2nd in dynamic & 8th overall static & dynamics & dynamics, out of 90 teams.
-In m BAJA 2022 event, the team stood 2nd in Manufacturing, 3rd Fastest Lap in Endurance race, 6th in Design, 5th in acceleration, 8th in Maneuverability & 9th in CAE Finals.
-In the Mega ATV 2022 event, the team stood 1st in Flat Dirt Race, 4th in Drag Race, 7th in Endurance Race, 5th Overall, out of 81 teams participated.
+The team stood 2nd in dynamic & 8th overall static & dynamics out of 90 teams.
 Team alumnus has 1 startup named EMO.
-The team is granted 1 patent, has filed for 2 patents and has 3 journal & 2 conference publications to its credit, so far.
+The team is granted 1 patent, has filed for 4 patents and has 3 journal & 2 conference publications to its credit, so far.

 Faculty Advisor: